tytydraco/yessleep/out/My_Dads_Orange_Vest.md

 We walked for some time.
 The walk was quiet.
 No remarks, no bonding, no nothing.
 The silence was back, more oppressive than before.

 I looked at him again.
 Just to be sure, his outfit was the same.
 Posture, the way he walked.
-The way he his the rifle.
+The way he held his the rifle.
 The only thing that I noticed was that he didn't have his orange vest.

 It was strange, maybe it got tagged on a tree-line when he was looking for me and he didn't bother to grab it.
 I wanted to ask, but something in the back of my head told me not to break the silence.